Magneto-optical transport in type-II Weyl semimetals in the presence of orbital magnetic moment: Model Hamiltonian and Semiclassical Boltzmann approach

 \section{Model Hamiltonian and Semiclassical Boltzmann approach}

 The non-interacting low-energy effective Hamiltonian for tilted Weyl semimetals is given by \cite{zyuzin2016intrinsic},

-where $s={\pm}1$ is the chirality of the Weyl node, $\bm{k}$ is the momentum, $\mathit{v}_F$ is the effective velocity along the direction of $\hat{z}$, $\bm{\sigma}{\{\sigma_x, \sigma_y,\sigma_z}\}$ and $\sigma_{0}$ is a identity matrix $2\times2$.
-The energy dispersion for WSMs is given by $ \epsilon_{\bm{ k}}^s=\hbar t_s \mathit{v}_F k_z{\pm}\hbar \mathit{v}_F {k}$ with ${\pm}$ represent for the conduction and valence bands respectively.
+where $s={\pm}1$ is the chirality of the Weyl node, $\bm{k}$ is the momentum, $\mathit{v}_F$ is the effective velocity, $\bm{\sigma}{\{\sigma_x, \sigma_y,\sigma_z}\}$ are the three Pauli matrices and $\sigma_{0}$ is a $2\times2$ identity matrix, the parameter $t_s$ characterizes the tilting of the Weyl cone.
+The energy dispersion for tilted WSMs is given by $ \epsilon_{\bm{ k}}^s=\hbar \mathit{v}_F (t_sk_z{\pm}{k})$ with ${\pm}$ represent for the conduction and valence bands respectively.
 This Hamiltonian corresponds to type-I WSM only for small tilt parameter $t_s<1$, such that the Fermi surface encloses only a electon $(\mu>0)$ or a hole $(\mu<0)$ pocket.
 And for type-II WSM, tilt parameter $t_s>1$, leading over tilted WNs and at the Fermi energy, the presence of unbounded electron and hole pockets.
-In type-II WSM, there is finite contibution from both the Valence and conduction bands to all physical properties, which is contrast to type-I WSM.
+In type-II WSM, there is finite contribution from both the valence and conduction bands to all physical properties, which is contrast to type-I WSM.
 We will use semiclassical Boltzmann equations in this study.\\

 In the presence of a static magnetic field $ \bm{B}$ and a time varying electric field $\bm {E}$, the semiclassical equations of motion at the location $\textbf{r}$ and the wave-vector $\textbf{k}$ in a given band are \cite{sundaram1999wave,xiao2010berry}